-Working on a computer all day is a very easy way to end up with wrist pain.
+Working on a computer all day is a very easy way to end up with wrist pain and possible health issues.
 Part of the problem comes from the unnatural position that most computer mice force on your hand.
 If you’re experiencing the same discomfort, here are the best ergonomic mice you can get to relieve your wrist.

 Ergonomic mice help to keep your wrist in a more natural position, which is essential to keep you working hard.
 As a result, many of these ergonomic mice sport unique designs.
 You may have to get used to the shape, but your wrist will thank you.